behtashnoori/truckmaintenance/README.md

 # register provider with the JWT
 curl -H 'Authorization: Bearer <token>' -X POST /providers -d '{"name":"...","phone":"+98912...",...}'
 ```
+Each phone number may request a new OTP only once every 30 seconds.

 ### Seeding demo data